Emarioo/BetterThanBatch/docs/guide/26-Targeting ARM.md

-**WORK IN PROGRESS**

-**COMPILING FOR ARM IS AN EXPERIMENTAL FEATURE** because there are many different versions, variations, processors and available instructions.
-This compiler just provides a couple of options mainly meant for fun, experimentation, and learning.

-The compiler itself cannot be compiled for ARM because it assumes little endian.
-The compiler can cross compile to ARM.

-There are three categories of targets: Linux ARM, specific ARM processor, and general ARM. (this may change)

-# Targeting general ARM
-The target `arm` and `aarch64` is intended for compiling BTB code to ARM instructions unrelated to any processor and operating system.
-You may still be able to use this target if you are compiling for a specific processor.
-Targeting a specific processor may just add some compiler magic to make life easier. (compiling instructions unrelated to processor may not be possible, I am not sure)
+**COMPILING FOR ARM IS AN EXPERIMENTAL FEATURE**.
+The generated instruction set is ARMv7-A (even if ARM.attributes in the generated object file says otherwise).

+# Target arm (ARMv7-A, 32-bit)
-If you are compiling for ARM then you probably have a specific build system and processor in mind where you want to generate object files and link using your own linker scripts.
-In this case you want BTB compiler to generate object files using a command like this: `btb -target arm main.btb -o main.o`.
+If you are compiling for ARM then you probably have a specific processor in mind where you want to the compiler to generate an object file and link using your own linker scripts.
+In this case use: `btb -target arm main.btb -o main.o`.

-If you want to test your code in QEMU then you can use: `btb -target arm main.btb -o main.elf` which will create a default linker script and link using `arm-none-eabi-ld` (or `aarch64-none-elf-ld`) and then run QEMU.
-You can add the `--what-is-done` flag to know exactly what the compiler is doing.
+If you want to test your code in QEMU (xilinx-zynq-a9) then you can use: `btb -target arm main.btb -o main.elf` which will create a default linker script and link using `arm-none-eabi-ld` and then run QEMU.
+You can add `--qemu-gdb` to start QEMU with a paused GDB server allowing you to connect to it using `target remote :1234` in GDB.

-You can override which ARM toolchain is used using `--arm-tools arm-none-eabi` (don't use arm-none-eabi since that is the default).

 **NOTE**: QEMU is an emulator.
-For the compiler to run it you must download QEMU and set PATH to point to the qemu binaries (`qemu-system-x`).
+For the compiler to run it you must download QEMU and set PATH to point to the qemu binaries (`qemu-system-arm`).

-**NOTE**: When generating elf file for QEMU you may want to link with additional object files.
-This is not possible right now.
-You have to generate object files, create linker script and startup script and link those yourself.
+**NOTE**: When generating ELF file for QEMU you may want to link with additional object files.
+You can add `#link "thing.o"` inside your source code.
+You can also pass any arbitrary flag to `arm-none-eabi-ld` using this.

-**NOTE:** What is meant by "general ARM"?
-I don't know?
-ARMv7 or ARMv8?
-Names and things are work in progress.

-# Targeting Linux ARM
+# Target aarch-64 (ARMv8, 64-bit)
 **NOT SUPPPORTED YET**

-# Targeting specific ARM processor
+# Target Linux ARM
 **NOT SUPPPORTED YET**

 # Useful commands